annish-py/Disaster-Response-Pipeline---Figure-Eight/README.md

 <a id='desc'></a>
 ### 2. Project Description

-The project has three componants which are:

-#### ETL Pipeline: [process_data.py](https://github.com/Suveesh/Disaster-Response-Pipeline/blob/main/data/process_data.py) file contain the script to create ETL pipline which:

-- [x] Loads the messages and categories datasets.
-- [x] Merges the two datasets
-- [x] Cleans the data
-- [x] Stores it in a SQLite database

-#### ML Pipeline: [train_classifier.py](https://github.com/Suveesh/Disaster-Response-Pipeline/blob/main/model/train_classifier.py) file contain the script to create ML pipline which:

-- [x] Loads data from the SQLite database
-- [x] Splits the dataset into training and test sets
+The project structure is as explained below and
+It has the below components,
+##### ETL Pipeline:
+process_data.py -  which is a python script that fetches the messages and categories datasets and merges them a single dataset, prepares and cleans the underlying data, and finally stores it in a SQLite databasefile

+##### ML Pipeline:
-- [x] Builds a text processing and machine learning pipeline
-- [x] Trains and tunes a model using GridSearchCV
+train_classifier.py -  which is a python file which that builds a text processing and machine learning pipeline post that trains and tunes a data model using GridSearchCV, and finally exports the data model as a pickle file, classifier.pkl
-- [x] Outputs results on the test set
-- [x] Exports the final model as a pickle file

-#### Flask Web App: the web app enables the user to enter a disaster message, and then view the categories of the message.

-- [x] The web app also contains some visualizations that describe the data.
+##### Flask Web App:
+This web app enables the user to input a emergency message times of disaster, and the invocation of the same will then output the categories of the message.
+The web app also provides various  visualizations for the data insights arrived.

 <a id='files'></a>
 ### 3. Files Descriptions